Skip to content

 Leicester

-Bradgate Park is located northwest of Leicester City on the 850-acre expanse of beautiful rocky moorland.
+Bradgate Park is located northwest of the city on the 850-acre expanse of beautiful rocky moorland.
 It is where you will find Precambrian basement rocks, formed some 560 million years ago.

-The park also has 450 red and fallow deer and some mighty oaks, hundreds of years old.
+The park also has 450 red and fallow deer and some mighty oaks, which are hundreds of years old.
 The ruins of Bradgate House were built in the 16th century and were the first post-Roman estates to be built from bricks.
-It was the home to Lady Jane Grey, Queen of England, for nine days.
+Lady Jane Grey, Queen of England, lived there for nine days.

 Bosworth Battlefield